 Frederick M.G.
 Evans, Ed.D.

-Interim Dean, School of Graduate Studies
+Interim Dean, College of Graduate and Professional Studies

 |The South Carolina General Assembly authorized South Carolina State College to offer graduate work in 1946.
 Stemming from its strong 1890 land-grant tradition, a Graduate Division grew into a School of Graduate Studies, which produced its first degree graduate in 1948 with a Master of Science in Mathematics Education.
 In 1959, when the M.S. program was re-designated the Master of Education (M.Ed.) program, more than half of the sixteen subject-matter areas were directly related to agriculture and agronomy.
 Since that time, the School of Graduate Studies has expanded to offer 19 different subject matter emphases, which comprise 12 degree programs: an Ed.D. and an Ed.S. in Educational Administration, two M.A. programs, one M.A.T, four M.Ed., and three M.S. programs.
 In 1994, the School of Graduate Studies was reorganized into the Graduate Studies Program under the direction of the associate vice president for Research and Graduate Studies.
 In 1997, the unit was renamed School of Graduate Studies.